pantheon-systems/documentation/source/_docs/cookies.md

 **Be sure the `friendly_path` variable is properly set to restrict the cookie to the specific directory.**

-As an alternative to setting a `NO_CACHE` cookie within the response, you can [modify the `Cache-Control:` header](/docs/cache-control) to bypass cache on Pantheon.
+As an alternative to setting a `NO_CACHE` cookie within the response, you can [modify the `Cache-Control` header](/docs/cache-control) to bypass cache on Pantheon.

 ## Disable Caching On The Dev Environment